mlfpm/deepof/README.md

 [![Maintainability](https://img.shields.io/badge/funding-MLFPM-informational)](https://mlfpm.eu/)

 # DeepOF
-### A suite for postprocessing of time series extracted from videos of freely moving animals using DeepLabCut
+### A suite for postprocessing time-series extracted from videos of freely moving animals using [DeepLabCut](http://www.mousemotorlab.org/deeplabcut)
 #
 ### How do I start?
 ##### Installation: